Note

 Boolean logic

 Boolean logic is a system of decision-making that is based on "true" and "false" with no intermediate "shades of gray."
 The conventional medical view taught and practiced by allopathic MDs uses Boolean logic to reason with test results.
 A given test result is classified as either "in the reference range," which means that it is FALSE that the patient has a problem, or "outside the reference range," which means that it is TRUE that the patient has a diagnosable problem.
-If the reference range is 0.50 to 4.50, for example, a patient with a test result of 0.51 is treated the same as a patient with a test result of 4.49 - i.e. is "within normal limits" and therefore has no diagnosis of disease.
+For example, if the reference range is 0.50 to 4.50, a patient with a test result of 0.51 is treated the same as a patient with a test result of 4.49 - i.e. is "within normal limits" and therefore has no disease diagnosis.
 The patient is put into a "box" 4 units wide.
-Just a smidge to the left or right would cause the patient to fall out of the box and be classified as "abnormally low" or "abnormally high."
+A smidge to the left or right would cause the patient to fall out of the box and be classified as "abnormally low" or "abnormally high."
 This view may cause patients near the edges of the box who would benefit from treatment to be told that they are "normal" and to be denied treatment.

 Functional Medical View of Reference Ranges